-The impressive 13-foot tall skeleton of the Eremotherium laurilardi or giant ground sloth was excavated in 1975, in an important Pleistocene fossil site called the Daytona Bone Bed.
-Dr. Gordon Edmund, Curator of Vertebrate Paleontology at Canada's Royal Ontario Museum, identified and reconstructed the giant sloth for MOAS.
+MOAS welcomed back the historic Giant Ground Sloth to public viewing in May 2011.
+After being kept behind closed doors due to 2009 flooding, the sloth is again on display as part of the Museum's permanent collection.
+The impressive 13-foot tall skeleton of the Eremotherium laurillardi or Giant Ground Sloth was excavated in 1975, in an important Pleistocene fossil site called the Daytona Bone Bed.
+Dr. Gordon Edmund, Curator of Vertebrate Palenontology at Canada's Royal Ontario Museum, identified and reconstructed the sloth for MOAS.